 The Riverfest Seafood Festival has been an annual staple for foodies in the area and celebrates all things seafood.
 This two-day free event offers delicious, local seafood, a variety of vendors, live music and family-friendly activities.

-Shopping Options for all Needs
+Shopping Options for All Needs

 Ormond Beach is home to a number of shopping opportunities for locals and visitors.
-Regardless of need, whether it be an everyday necessity or on the hunt for a one-of-a-kind gift, Ormond Beach's vast collection of retailers, shops and stores are sure to have what you are after.
+Regardless of the need, whether it be an everyday necessity or on the hunt for a one-of-a-kind gift, Ormond Beach's vast collection of retailers, shops and stores are sure to have what you are after.

 Some of the area's most popular shopping locations include: